Written by Anders Liu-Lindberg, June 2019.

 There are a lot more details to this in the book Strategy Beyond the Hockey Stick, but what concerns us right now is how FP&A takes control of this situation.

-FP&A must take charge of the strategy conversation!
+How FP&A can take charge of the strategy conversation

 In each of the above, FP&A needs to challenge the senior management team: